RAJESH2961/RAJESH2961/README.md

 👨‍💻 About Me

-🎓 I’m Rajesh Gangadharam, currently pursuing a B.Tech in Computer Science (3rd Year).
+🎓 I’m Rajesh Gangadharam, currently pursuing a B.Tech in Computer Science and Engineering (3rd Year).

 📜 Completed a Diploma in Computer Science, building a strong foundation in software engineering principles.